jimjeffers/confinicky/README.md

 ```
 → cfy remove MY_VAR
 Successfully removed 'MY_VAR'.
-Run 'source /Users/jim/bin/dotfiles/bash/env' or open a new terminal/shell window.
+Open a new terminal/shell window for this change to take affect.
 ```

 ## Detecting Duplicate Exports